bivandev/go-playlist-grpc/README.md

 - Clone this repository to your local machine.
 - Navigate to the project directory in your terminal.
 - Run the following command to start the app: `docker-compose up -d`
-- If you want see client logs use this comand: `docker-compose log grpcclient`
+- If you want see client logs use this comand: `docker-compose logs`